JohnaDev/portfolio/README.md

 ## 📱 Featured Projects

 ### 🍼 [Little Ones](https://play.google.com/store/apps/details?id=nz.co.littleones.prod)
-**Role:** Senior Android Developer | **Technologies:** Kotlin, Jetpack Compose, Firebase
+**Role:** Senior Android Developer | **Technologies:** Kotlin, Java, xml, Jetpack Compose, Firebase, Retrofit

 **Overview:**
-Little Ones is a baby sleep and parenting app providing expert routines, sleep tracking, and personalized guidance for parents.
+**Little Ones** is a baby sleep and parenting app that provides expert routines, sleep tracking, and personalized advice.
+It also features two key social components:
+- A **community feed** where parents and consultants can post updates, share experiences, and comment.
+- A **private chat system** for one-on-one communication between parents and certified consultants.

 **Key Contributions:**
-- Migrated the app to **Jetpack Compose** and modular architecture.
+- Rebuilt major app components using **Jetpack Compose** and a modular architecture.
+- Developed a **social feed** supporting posts, comments, and media uploads with **real-time updates**.
+- Implemented a **private chat and messaging system** using **Firebase Firestore**, **Realtime Database**, and **Firebase Authentication**.
-- Implemented **Firebase Analytics** and **Cloud Messaging** for personalized notifications.
+- Integrated **Cloud Messaging** for notifications and engagement.
-- Enhanced **offline capabilities** and performance optimization.
-- Collaborated with UX teams to align with **Material Design 3** standards.
+- Collaborated with product and UX teams to ensure a seamless user experience that aligns with **Material Design 3**.

+---

+### 💪 F45 Training
+**Role:** Android Developer | **Technologies:** Kotlin, Android TV SDK, Bluetooth, Restful api

+**Overview:**
+**F45 Training** is a global fitness brand offering functional training programs.
+This Android TV application acts as a **virtual workout coach**, displaying exercise sessions and real-time performance metrics inside F45 studios.
+> 🛈 **Note:** This is an **enterprise-only application** developed for F45 studios and internal use — it is **not available on the Google Play Store**.

+**Key Contributions:**
+- Built **Android TV apps** that display real-time workout sessions on large studio screens.
+- Integrated **Bluetooth heart rate monitors** for live tracking and performance visualization.
+- Implemented **real-time workout synchronization** and interactive session displays.
+- Optimized playback and rendering for **high-resolution video** and continuous operation.
+- Ensured reliable multi-screen synchronization across studio environments.

 ---